 These are less conversational condiments than bland fillers.
-They create a common ground as the listener will know how the saying ends … all well and good if you’re just treading water.
-How does repeating something over and over help any conversation to move forward … especially if the saying wasn’t right to begin with?
+They create a common ground as the listener will know how the saying ends … all’s well that ends well.
+BUT that’s not a wellspring for creativity and only well and good if you’re just treading water.
+How does repeating something over and over help any conversation to move forward … especially if the saying wasn’t relevant to begin with?

 Regardless of the most slick technological presentation most of what we ‘know’ is regurgitated, learned by rote, and as the saying goes ‘Even the biggest lie, if repeated often enough, becomes fact’.
 WMD may be one noticeable exception.
 The key being that those speaking the lie have to at least appear credible.